Public Affairs Centre India

-The Public Affairs Centre (PAC) is a not-for-profit research think tank situated in Bengaluru, Karnataka.
-It works at improving the quality of governance in India.
-The institute conducts research activities in two major fields, public policy and participatory governance.
-Public Affairs Centre works under four different research groups, (a) Public Policy Research Group (b) Environmental Governance Group (c) Citizen Action Support Group (d) Participatory Governance Research Group.
-The Institute publishes Citizen Report Cards – research studies to improve public services – as well as for its work on electoral transparency, public works quality monitoring tools and approaches, and audits of the Right to Information Act and the National Rural Employment Guarantee Act in India.
+Established in 1994 Public Affairs Centre (PAC) conducts action research by using data analytics effectively.
+PAC pioneered the Social Accountability Tools (SATs) which is well received and accepted globally.
+In doing so PAC ensures that it includes the last mile-the community by giving "voice to the voiceless".
+As a Think Tank it constantly develops evidence-based research for public policies which has actionable points for scalability and applicability.

+Currently it focusses on key SDGs to include primary education, health, livelihood and skills and gender which overarches all the SDGs.
+In short, it conducts effective research to provide accurate and judicious recommendations on key policy concerns.
+To do this PAC ensures that data analytics is woven into all its research projects.
+Through the policy engagements and communications activities it effectively unpacks and conveys key action points to relevant stakeholders.

 History

-In 1992, Samuel Paul, an economist, teacher and management professional, was part of a team that developed a ‘report card’ on Bangalore’s public services.
+In 1992, Samuel Paul, an economist, teacher and management professional, was part of a team that developed a 'report card' on Bangalore's public services.
 Anchoring on the twin concepts of measurement and comparison, the report cards generated objective and credible citizen feedback on issues related to the delivery of public services like quality, reliability, corruption and satisfaction.
 The approach received much national and international attention.
 The public debates the findings triggered and the media interest that issues like corruption generated provided a much needed stimulus to several public agencies in Bangalore to review their performances.
 These initial responses led to the formal creation of the Public Affairs Centre in 1994 with financial support from the National Foundation for India and the Ford Foundation.
 Dr. Paul was the founding chairperson.